NexGen-3D-Printing/SetupStreamingServices-Brave/README.md

 * Select `Touchscreen Native Support`.

 Return to your application screen, and use touch input.

+### Home Assitant Configuration

+I have configured the Home Assistant App to use http://homeassistant.local:8123 but this may not work, so you will need to edit the .desktop file with your specific local IP address.

+* The .desktop file is located in ~/Applications/StreamingServices and as an example, change the launch argument from "com.brave.Browser http://homeassistant.local:8123" to "com.brave.Browser http://192.168.0.123:8123"

 ### Uninstalling (Looking to make a simple script for this)
 1. Delete the launchers from Steam.